Jamaica Bay: Environmental conditions

 The salt marshes of Jamaica Bay offer prime habitat for migratory birds and other wildlife.
 Most of the waters and marshes have been protected since 1972 as part of the Gateway National Recreation Area.
-Though much improved, pollution is still a problem, and after once enjoying a worldwide reputation for oysters and supporting a vigorous fishing industry the area has been closed to shellfishing since the early 20th century as one result.
+Though much improved, pollution is still a problem, and after once enjoying a worldwide reputation for oysters and supporting a vigorous fishing industry the area has been closed to shellfishing since the early 20th century.
 The marshlands are also fast diminishing.

-As of Spring 2003, marshland is being lost at the rate of approximately 40 acre per year.
+Within Jamaica Bay, 1290 acre of marshland disappeared between 1924 and 1974, of which 780 acre was due to land filling and dredging.
+Another 526 acre disappeared in 1974–1994, and 220 acre was lost during 1994–1999.
+By 2007, the bay was losing wetlands at a rate of 33 acre a year, nearly twice the rate in 2001.
+As of 2003, marshland is being lost at the rate of approximately 40 acre per year.
 The reasons for this loss are still unclear, but one hypothesis is that the loss is the result of rising sea levels.
 To test this, in the hope of preventing further losses, the National Park Service plans to dredge a small area of the bay in order to build up the soil in about 1 acre of marsh.
 Opponents are concerned that the dredging may be harmful, perhaps leading to greater loss of marshland than the area saved.

 Other scientists suggest that the 3500 lb of nitrogen pouring into the bay every day, 92 percent from four sewage treatment plants ringing the bay, may be partly to blame.
 They hypothesize that the high levels of nitrogen may stimulate the growth of sea lettuce, smothering other plants.
 The excess energy may also cause smooth cordgrass to reallocate energy from its roots to its shoots, making it harder for marsh soil to hold together.

-In an effort to reduce the amount of nitrogen being discharged into Jamaica Bay, the New York City Department of Environmental Protection announced the installation of enhanced treatment measures that will cut nitrogen discharges by 4,000 pounds a day.
+The loss of marshlands has also contributed to flooding in communities surrounding the bay.
+In 2020 alone, surrounding neighborhoods were flooded 15 times; dredging, the loss of marshland, and global sea-level rise contributed to the flooding in nearly all of these cases.
+In an effort to reduce the amount of nitrogen being discharged into Jamaica Bay, the New York City Department of Environmental Protection announced the installation of enhanced treatment measures.
 An innovative technology, called the Ammonia Recovery Process, is now being designed by ThermoEnergy Corporation, which will further reduce nitrogen discharges from the bay by 3,000 pounds per day by 2014.